Meghalaya: Major issues

-The significant issues in the state include illegal migrants from Bangladesh, incidences of violence, political instability and deforestation from traditional cut-and-burn shift farming practices.
-There are several clashes between Khasi people and Bangladeshi in Meghalaya.
+The significant issues in the state include illegal migrants from Bangladesh, incidences of violence, political instability, and deforestation from traditional cut-and-burn shift farming practices.
+There have been several clashes between Khasi people and Bangladeshi in Meghalaya.

 Illegal immigration

 Illegal immigration has become a major issue in Indian states that surround Bangladesh – West Bengal to the west, Meghalaya and Assam to the north, and Tripura, Mizoram, and Manipur to the east.
 Dozens of political and civic groups have demanded that this migration be stopped or controlled to manageable levels.
 The border between Meghalaya and Bangladesh is about 440 kilometres long, of which some 350 is fenced; but the border is not continuously patrolled and is porous.
 Efforts are underway to fence it completely and introduce means to issue ID cards.

 Chief Minister Mukul Sangma, in August 2012, called upon Government of India to take corrective measures to stop the illegal immigration of Bangladeshis into the northeast of the country before the situation goes out of hand.